HelinaJarvesaar/HelinaJarvesaar/README.md

 Hi!

-I'm career changer from kitchen furniture desing to IT.
+I'm career changer from kitchen furniture desing to tech.

 Here are some of my projects: